 About ZGF Architects LLP

-ZGF Architects has offices located in Los Angeles, Seattle, Washington DC, New York, Vancouver BC, and Portland, Oregon, the latter of which serves as their headquarters.
-Formerly known as Zimmer Gunsul Frasca Partnership, the company was founded in 1942.
-They are the largest architecture firm in Portland and have received numerous accolades, many of which are environmentally oriented.
-In 2011 Building-Design and Construction ranked ZGF as the No. 4 architectural firm in the United States.
-In 2016 Architect named ZGF the No. 1 architecture firm in the country, noting the company’s sustainability practices as an integral factor in determining its esteemed placement.
-They are consistently ranked as the top company by locals in Portland Business Journal.
-Jan Willemse currently serves as the managing partner of ZGF’s Portland office.
+ZGF Architects has offices located in Los Angeles, Seattle, Washington DC, New York, and Portland, the latter of which serves as their headquarters.
+The company, formerly known as Zimmer Gunsul Frasca Partnership, was founded in 1942.
+It is the largest architecture firm in Portland and has received numerous accolades, many of which are environmentally oriented.
+In 2011, Building-Design and Construction ranked ZGF as the number 4 architectural firm in the United States.
+In 2016, Architect named ZGF the number 1 architecture firm in the country, noting the company’s sustainability practices as an integral factor in determining its esteemed placement.
+The practice is consistently ranked among the top companies by locals in the Portland Business Journal.
+Ted Hyman has served as the firm’s managing partner since 2013.

-ZGF has completed a myriad of projects in a multitude of genres, though most locals would recognize ZGF’s work by many of Portland’s well-known landmarks: the Oregon Convention Center, OMSI, parts of the Portland International Airport, and the KOIN Center.
-For the last thirty years, ZGF has been the firm responsible for designing the majority of the expansions and remodels in the Port of Portland (PDX).
-Such projects include doubling the size of the existing terminal, the enclosure for a new central utility plant, remodels of several storefronts and concession areas, a new parking structures and access canopy, the airport light rail station, and the PDX Conference Center, among other notable PDX projects.
-ZGF is also responsible for Simon and Helen Director Park, which is an urban park with a six-level underground garage below.
-Some of the highlights of this new outdoor cultural center are a large canopy, a fountain spouting from the ground tiles for children and adults to play, spots for yoga classes and chess matches, and even a large screen for friends and strangers to watch the game.
+ZGF has completed a myriad of projects in numerous sectors and most locals would recognize ZGF’s work through many of Portland’s well-known landmarks: the Oregon Convention Center, OMSI, parts of the Portland International Airport, and the KOIN Center’s interior.
+For the last thirty years, ZGF has been responsible for designing the majority of the expansions and remodels in the Port of Portland (PDX).
+Services rendered for the project include doubling the size of the existing terminal, the enclosure for a new central utility plant, remodels of several storefronts and concession areas, new parking structures with an access canopy, the airport light rail station, and the PDX Conference Center.
+ZGF is also responsible for Simon and Helen Director Park, which is an urban park with a six-level underground garage.
+Some of the highlights of this outdoor cultural center include a large canopy, a fountain spouting from the ground tiles for children and adults to play, spots for yoga classes and chess matches, and a large screen for friends and strangers to watch the game.